Nilphamari District

 Nilphamari District (নীলফামারী জেলা) is a district in Northern Bangladesh.
 It is a part of Rangpur Division.
 It is about 350 kilometers to the northwest of the capital Dhaka.
 It has an area of 1580.85 km2.
 Nilphamari is bounded by Rangpur and Lalmonirhat in east, Rangpur and Dinajpur in south, Dinajpur and Panchagarh in west, Cooch Behar of India in north.
 The headquarters of the district is in Nilphamari city, which is widely regarded as the industrial city of Northern Bangladesh.
-Saidpur which is major business center of the district also serves as connecting hub of Rangpur division.
+Saidpur which is major business center of the district also serves as connecting hub of Rangpur.

 Etymology

 About 200 years ago, the British established farms for cultivating indigo (nil).
 The soil of this area was very fertile for indigo cultivation.
 As a result, a lot of nil kuthi and nil khamar (farm) were built here compared to the other districts.
 It is widely believed that the term "nil khamari" was derived from "nil khamar" by the local farmers.
 And then the word "Nilphamari" was derived from "Nil khamari".